cloudfoundry-attic/lattice-release/docs/index.html.md

 ## How do I use Lattice?

-You can follow along with the [getting-started tutorial](/docs/getting-started.html) for a brief introduction.
+Start with the [getting-started tutorial](/docs/getting-started.html) for a brief introduction.

 Lattice provides an [HTTP API](/docs/lattice-api.html) for scheduling and monitoring work.  [`ltc` - the Lattice-CLI](/docs/ltc.html) - wraps this API and provides basic access to Lattice’s feature-set.